MathewSachin/docfx-tmpl/README.md

 - Affix sidebar styled like Bootstrap Documentation.
 - Thinner TOC toggle button on mobiles.
 - Hides the **IN THIS ARTICLE** heading above sidebar.
-- Tabular views for Namespace and enum pages.
+- Tabular views for Namespace.
 - Pretty tables for Class view.
 - Collapsible sections in API documentation.
 - Round Buttons for View-Source and Edit.